amberjrivera/ee-upgrades-propensity/README.md

 6. [About Me](#about-me)

 ## The Question and Motivations
-**Looking at the building characteristics of a single-family residence, some Census information, and simulated assumptions about home energy use, is it possible to identify those homes that will install an energy efficiency upgrade?**
+**Looking at the building characteristics of a single-family residence, some Census information, and simulated assumptions about home energy use, is it possible to identify homes that will install an energy efficiency upgrade?**

 Have you ever considered doing a home improvement that is energy efficient?
-If you've thought about it but have not done it yet, why not?
+If you've thought about it but haven't done it yet, why not?
 Maybe the timing wasn't right, or you had more pressing financial priorities...but, is there perhaps an even more fundamental logic underlying that decision?
 For my capstone I partnered with Radiant Labs and Fuel Switch, sister companies that are using data and analytics to help more people make energy efficiency upgrades.
 I set out with existing data that they had aggregated, to see if I could use machine learning to build a predictive model that identifies those homes most likely to make an upgrade.
 Some examples of home energy upgrades are adding insulation, updating an old gas furnace, replacing a gas furnace with an electric heat pump, installing a new water heater, switching to an electric vehicle, or going solar (PV panels on the roof, or solar thermal for hot water).

 For a homeowner, the benefit of upgrading is lower monthly utility bills.
 For the city or county running a home energy efficiency program to recruit households to upgrade, a main motivation is to reduce overall carbon emissions to meet climate change goals.
 For the company offering home energy audits and upgrade services, knowing which homes are more likely to upgrade reduces the overall cost of finding the right customer, and can mean more annual revenue.